qmzhao26/Information-Extraction-from-Medical-Transactions/README.md

 3. multi-label training using transcription and keywords based on the pre-trained model BERT.
 A simple three-layer network is constructed, with the first layer being the pre-trained BERT

 ### Results
-The results are saved in csv file "mtsamples_results.csv" :
+Partial results are saved in csv file "mtsamples_results.csv" :
-Resulting files in Google Drive: https://drive.google.com/file/d/1-LKFZH4wLBhZyswkga-xUREWeZ8Lph3t/view?usp=sharing
+In Google Drive: https://drive.google.com/file/d/1-LKFZH4wLBhZyswkga-xUREWeZ8Lph3t/view?usp=sharing (60.7M)

 **gender**: 'gender' column
 **age**: 'age' column